python/cpython/Doc/library/dis.rst

 .. opcode:: RAISE_VARARGS (argc)

-   Raises an exception. *argc* indicates the number of parameters to the raise statement, ranging from 0 to 3.
+   Raises an exception. *argc* indicates the number of arguments to the raise statement, ranging from 0 to 3.
 The handler will find the traceback as TOS2, the parameter as TOS1, and the exception as TOS.

 .. opcode:: CALL_FUNCTION (argc)

-   Calls a function.
-The low byte of *argc* indicates the number of positional parameters, the high byte the number of keyword parameters.
-On the stack, the opcode finds the keyword parameters first.
-For each keyword argument, the value is on top of the key.
-Below the keyword parameters, the positional parameters are on the stack, with the right-most parameter on top.
-Below the parameters, the function object to call is on the stack.
-Pops all function arguments, and the function itself off the stack, and pushes the return value.
+   Calls a callable object.
+The low byte of *argc* indicates the number of positional arguments, the high byte the number of keyword arguments.
+   The stack contains keyword arguments on top (if any), then the positional arguments below that (if any), then the callable object to call below that.
+   Each keyword argument is represented with two values on the stack: the argument's name, and its value, with the argument's value above the name on the stack.
+   The positional arguments are pushed in the order that they are passed in to the callable object, with the right-most positional argument on top.
+   ``CALL_FUNCTION`` pops all arguments and the callable object off the stack, calls the callable object with those arguments, and pushes the return value returned by the callable object.

 .. opcode:: MAKE_FUNCTION (argc)